-In the case of companies having an internal audit function, the internal control system has 77.8% access to the information required to perform its audits.
-Several Companies explained the non-compliance with that the internal audit functions were not established at the company.
-It should be noted that the shareholders receive information on the operation of the internal control system only at 68.9% of the companies, increasing this ratio could increase shareholder participation.
-The lack of information provision may not be justified by that the information provision is not necessary because the supervisory board acts according to the applicable rules thereof.
-The size of the organization is also inadequate reason regarding the information provision.
-In the case of a public company limited by shares, information on the operating principles and results of the audit functions should be a guarantee of transparency, therefore, the disclosure of such information is still considered to be justified.
+In the case of companies having an internal audit function, the internal control system has 80.0% access to the information required to perform its audits.
+This favorable ratio may be improved further.
+It should be noted that the shareholders receive information on the operation of the internal control system only at 72.5% of the companies, increasing this ratio could increase shareholder participation.

-As part of the internal controls, the compliance function was established by 80.0% of the companies.
-The increase of this figure indicates that the issuers consider to be important to strengthen the internal audit functions.
+As part of the internal controls, the compliance function was established by 77.5% of the companies.

-The board of directors/governing board or the committee operated by it is responsible for the risk management and supervision of the company in 95.6% of the companies.
-On one hand, this responsibility provides a reference point for evaluations, and on the other hand, can be reassuring for shareholders.

-71.7% of companies informed the shareholders at the general meeting about the effectiveness of risk management procedures.
-The shareholders have the right to receive these information, therefore, the failure to inform the shareholders is unjustified.
+The board of directors/governing board or the committee operated by it is responsible for the risk management and supervision of the company in 95.0% of the companies.
+This favorable ratio may provide security for shareholders.
+77.50% of companies informed the shareholders at the general meeting about the effectiveness of risk management procedures, which indicates a slow improving tendency and an increase in the importance of shareholder information.